 - it provides the Board of Directors with a preliminary opinion concerning the carrying out of the duties assigned to the Board pursuant to the Code as regards internal control and risk management.
-This opinion is non-binding in the case of decisions relating to the appointment, termination and remuneration of the head of internal audit and the resources to be made available to him/her: - it assesses, in conjunction with the manager responsible for preparing the company's accounting statements and the independent auditors, whether the accounting principles are being correctly and uniformly applied in the preparation of the consolidated financial statements; - it expresses opinions, at the request of the relevant executive Director, on specific aspects relating to identifying the main business risks; - it examines periodic reports intended to assess the internal control and risk management system, and those of particular significance prepared by internal audit; - it monitors the autonomy, adequacy, effectiveness and efficiency of internal audit; - where the need arises, it asks the internal audit function to carry out checks on specific operational areas, providing appropriate communication of this to the Chairman of the Board of Statutory Auditors; - it reports to the Board of Directors at least twice a year, when the annual and half-yearly financial statements are approved, on activities carried out and on the adequacy of the internal control system; - it identifies relevant persons pursuant to art.
-114 of the TUF, as stipulated by the Internal Dealing Procedure. - pursuant to the Related Party Procedure, the Audit Committee expresses a non-binding opinion as to whether it is in the interests of the Company to carry out transactions of minor significance, as well as on the general suitability and probity of the related terms and conditions.
+This opinion is non-binding in the case of decisions relating to the appointment, termination and remuneration of the head of internal audit and the resources to be made available to him/her; - it assesses, in conjunction with the manager responsible for preparing the company's accounting statements and the independent auditors, whether the accounting principles are being correctly and uniformly applied in the preparation of the consolidated financial statements; - it expresses opinions, at the request of the relevant executive Director, on specific aspects relating to identifying the main business risks; - it examines periodic reports intended to assess the internal control and risk management system, and those of particular significance prepared by internal audit; - it monitors the autonomy, adequacy, effectiveness and efficiency of internal audit; - where the need arises, it asks the internal audit function to carry out checks on specific operational areas, providing appropriate communication of this to the Chairman of the Board of Statutory Auditors; - it reports to the Board of Directors at least twice a year, when the annual and half-yearly financial statements are approved, on activities carried out and on the adequacy of the internal control system; - it identifies relevant persons pursuant to article 114 of the TUF, as stipulated by the Internal Dealing Procedure.

-During the Financial Year, the Audit Committee:
+- pursuant to the Related Party Procedure, it expresses a non-binding opinion as to whether it is in the interests of the Company to carry out transactions of minor significance, as well as on the general suitability and probity of the related terms and conditions.

-- assessed and expressed opinions on corporate risks brought to its attention by the head of internal audit as part of the auditing activities completed by the latter; - examined the work plan for the Financial Year drawn up by the head of internal audit, integrating and sharing its objectives; - held a meeting with the external auditors to verify the auditing work carried out up to that date, ensuring that there was a continual exchange of information between the head of internal audit, the external auditors and the Board of Statutory Auditors; - assessed and examined the guidelines relating to Group risk assessment with the aim of obtaining approval for these from the Board of Directors; - examined the annual safety report for plants in Italy:
+During the Financial Year, the Control and Risks Committee:

-- checked the outcome of the recommendations made during the 2011 audit; - examined the procedures for determining the succession plan concerning the Group's senior management; - reported to the Board of Directors on the work carried out in the first and second half of the Financial Year and gave its opinion on the adequacy of the internal control system.
+- assessed and expressed opinions on corporate risks brought to its attention by the head of internal audit as part of the auditing activities completed by the latter; - examined the work plan for the Financial Year drawn up by the head of internal audit, integrating and sharing its objectives; - held a meeting with the external auditors to verify the auditing work carried out up to that date, ensuring that there was, however, a continual exchange of information between the head of internal audit, the external auditors and the Board of Statutory Auditors; - assessed the auditing company's observations relating to 2012; - examined the integration of the Group's internal audit function with that of J.Wray&Nephew Ltd., a recently-acquired company; - examined the annual safety report for plants in Italy; - checked the outcome of the recommendations made during the 2012 audit; - reported to the Board of Directors on the work carried out in the first and second half of the year and gave its opinion on the adequacy of the internal control system.

-The entire Board of Statutory Auditors usually attends meetings of the Audit Committee.
-Meetings of the Audit Committee are duly minuted.
+The entire Board of Statutory Auditors usually attends meetings of the Control and Risks Committee.

-In carrying out its functions, the Audit Committee has the power to access the information and business functions necessary to perform its duties and to use the services of external consultants, under the conditions established by the Board of Directors.
+Meetings of the Control and Risks Committee are duly minuted.

-A budget of € 100,000.00 was made available to the Audit Committee during the Financial Year to enable it to carry out its duties.
+In carrying out its functions, the Control and Risks Committee has the power to access the information and business functions necessary to perform its duties and to use the services of external consultants, under the conditions established by the Board of Directors.
+The Control and Risks Committee did not use any external consultants during the year.
+A budget of € 100,000.00 was made available to the Control and Risks Committee during the Financial Year to enable it to carry out its duties.